dmotte/misc/examples/talos-prod-vbox/README.md

 ## Control host tools

 First of all, you need to install some utilities on your host.
-This guide has been tested with:
+This example has been tested with:

 - **VirtualBox** version **7.1.4**
 - **`talosctl`** version **1.9.1**
 - **`kubectl`** version **1.32.0**
-- **Helm** version **3.16.4** TODO make sure that you really need Helm later in the guide
+- **Helm** version **3.16.4** TODO make sure that you really need Helm later in the tutorial

 ## VirtualBox NAT Network